 The pipeline

 Point it at a folder.
-Get back an asset.
+Get an asset back.

 Read the folder

-A MaterialX .mtlx sidecar is read exactly when it exists.
-Otherwise filename keywords, suffix-independent.
+A MaterialX .mtlx sidecar is read exactly when it's there; otherwise filename keywords, suffix-independent.
 Built-in XML only — nothing to install.

 Apply and wire